 A1.2 IMT BS model

 The IMT BSs are assumed to use advanced antenna systems (AAS) capable of beamforming.
-The antenna characteristics from Annex 4.15 of document 5D/563 for the AAS BS antenna are shown in Table A-2.
+The antenna characteristics from document 5D/TEMP/361 for the AAS BS antenna are shown in Table A-2.

 Table A-2

-Beamforming antenna characteristics for IMT Macro-cell BS antenna characteristics Annex 4.15, Document 5D/563 (Table 19)
+Beamforming antenna characteristics for IMT Macro-cell BS antenna characteristics Document 5D/TEMP/361 (Table 19)